kevineaton/d2tosite/README.md

 [ ] Logging and verbosity

-[ ] Add option to continue on errors from traversing
+[X] Add option to continue on errors from traversing

-[ ] Add option to clear out target directory on build
+[X] Add option to clear out target directory on build

+[ ] Add static page with output of the test data on main push